SQL CDC Introduction

 approach and is centered on a Change Log integration paradigm.
 As a result, the SQL CDC language has specific

-constraints that ensure your pipelines are built for ease of maintenance and flexibility.
+constraints that ensure pipelines are built for ease of maintenance and flexibility.

 Three fundamental implementation patterns are supported with SQL CDC: